databricks/genai-cookbook/genai_cookbook/nbs/5-hands-on-improve-quality-step-1.md

 #### **Overview**

 Retrieval and generation are the 2 primary buckets of root causes.
-To determine where we focus on first, we  use the output of the Mosaic AI Agent Evaluation's LLM judges that you ran in the previous [step](./5-hands-on-evaluate-poc.md) to identify the most frequent root cause that impacts your app's quality.
-W
+To determine where we focus on first, we use the output of the [Mosaic AI Agent Evaluation](https://docs.databricks.com/en/generative-ai/agent-evaluation/index.html)'s LLM judges that you ran in the previous [step](./5-hands-on-evaluate-poc.md) to identify the most frequent root cause that impacts your app's quality.

 Each row your evaluation set will be tagged as follows:
 1. **Overall assessment:** ![pass](../images/5-hands-on/pass.png) or ![fail](../images/5-hands-on/fail.png)